apache/airflow/CONTRIBUTING.rst

 PMC Member
 -----------
-The PMC (Project Management Committee) is a group of maintainers that drives changes in the way Airflow is managed as a project.
+The PMC (Project Management Committee) is a group of maintainers that drives changes in the way that Airflow is managed as a project.

-As we consider Apache, the role of the PMC is primarily to ensure that Airflow conforms to Apache's processes and guidelines.
+Considering Apache, the role of the PMC is primarily to ensure that Airflow conforms to Apache's processes and guidelines.

 Committers/Maintainers